leiha-old/lia-theme/README.md

 This Bundle can be used for the management of assets in symfony.

 # How to works ?
 A service theme is registered in the DIC.
 He allows the others services with the tag "lia.subscriber.theme" to subscribe himself.
+[See here for more explanation of the services in symfony](http://symfony.com/doc/current/components/dependency_injection/index.html)

 # Implementation